Stephanie Bennett (harpist)

+Early life and education

+Stephanie Pelz was born to doctors Edith and Donald Pelz in Ann Arbour, Michigan.
+She attended Huron High School in Ann Arbour.
+She studied classical harp performance with Ruth Dean Clark and composition with Leslie Bassett and Ross Lee Finney at the University of Michigan, graduating in 1976.
+While at university she was named a James B Angell scholar.
+She continued her music studies at the Dick Grove School of Music and at UCLA Extension.

 Career

-Bennett began studying the harp as a junior high school student in Ann Arbor, Michigan, after having studied some guitar and piano as a child.
-She continued her studies of classical harp performance with Ruth Dean Clark at the University of Michigan, where she also studied composition with Pulitzer Prize winning composer Leslie Bassett and Ross Lee Finney.
-While in college, she also began exploring creating her own arrangements of popular music.
-She continued her music studies at the Dick Grove School of Music and at UCLA Extension, with courses in Advanced Modern Harmony (including jazz and pop music harmony), Arranging, Twentieth Century Harmony, Film Scoring, etc.

 Bennett has performed in the United States, Japan, Australia, Brazil, Argentina, Chile, Ecuador, Guatemala, Costa Rica, Uruguay, Panama, France and Switzerland, including solo harp performances of her own compositions at the Montreux Jazz Festival (Switzerland), as a guest artist at the International Music Seminars in Montpelier, France, and at the International Conference on Women in Music.
 She has performed for President Obama, the President of Israel, and the President of Ireland.

-For the winter 1984 concert season, Bennett joined the American folk-music group The New Christy Minstrels, playing harp in a U.S. tour booked by Community Concerts, a division of Columbia Artists Management Inc. Later in 1984, she toured as part of the band of R&B artist Bobby Womack, along with frequent guest artist Sly Stone.
+In 1984 Bennett joined the American folk-music group The New Christy Minstrels for a U.S. tour.
+Later the same year she toured as part of the band of R&B artist Bobby Womack, along with frequent guest artist Sly Stone.
 In 1989, she gave a solo harp performance at the Montreux Jazz Festival in Switzerland.
 In 1999, she was invited by the Los Angeles World Affairs Council to perform Irish music for the President of Ireland upon the president's visit to Los Angeles.